opsdis/aci-exporter/README.md

 # Overview
 The aci-exporter provide metrics from a Cisco ACI fabric by using the ACI Rest API against ACPI controller(s).
+The exporter also have the capability to scrape individual splines and leafs based using the aci-exporter inbuilt http based service discovery.
+Doing direct node queries is typical useful in very large fabrics, where doing all api calls through the apic can Direct node based queries relies on the authentication through the apic.

 The exporter can return data both in the [Prometheus](https://prometheus.io/) and the [Openmetrics](https://openmetrics.io/) (v1) exposition format.